empirecliai-ux/Redner/README.md

-Imagine being able to render 100tb of image orvideo in an instant, just as ast as your google search engine appears.
+Imagine being able to render 100TB of images or video in an instant, just as fast as your Google search engine results appear.
 Imagine the energy it takes to create or render that much data.
-Imagine the energy you nee to create the dat is acctually the energy you use to power the data?
+Imagine that the energy you need to create the data is actually the energy you use to power the data?